ACTL4001-T1-2022/github-showcase-page-stonks-consulting/index.md

 ### Team Selection
 **Team Selection Implementation Strategy**

-In relation to implementation, we deconstructed Commissioner Bayes objectives into four separate problems, and designed each solution around our team selection tool:
+Our implementation plan is structured using the three stages of the Actuarial Control Cycle.
+We deconstructed Commissioner Bayes objectives into four separate problems, and designed each solution around our team selection tool:

 |            **Problem**               | **Designed Solution**              |
 | :----------------------------------- | :--------------------------------- |